-Dr. Anna S. Antonova is currently based at the Rachel Carson Center for Environment and Society (RCC) at LMU Munich where she serves as director of environmental humanities development.
-From spring of 2026, she will be the PI of the five-year transdisciplinary research project "Convivial Waterfronts" at the School of Social Sciences and Technology at TUM.
-She was previously Co-I and academic lead for the Bulgarian Black Sea Transition Coastal Laboratory in the Horizon Europe consortium EmpowerUs.
-Throughout her academic career, she has gained extensive experience with managing diverse and complex projects across research, outreach, and administration, including the design, development, and legal establishment of a new MA program.
+Dr. Anna S. Antonova is a researcher, project manager, and Change!
+Fellow and the Principal Investigator for the five-year transdisciplinary research group "Convivial Waterfronts," based at the TUM School of Social Sciences and Technology.
+Until early 2026, she was director of environmental humanities development at the Rachel Carson Center for Environment and Society (RCC) at LMU Munich and Co-I and academic lead for the Bulgarian Black Sea Transition Coastal Laboratory in the Horizon Europe consortium EmpowerUs.
+Throughout her academic career, she has gained extensive experience with managing diverse and complex projects across research, outreach, and administration, including the design, development, and legal establishment of an interdisciplinary MA program at LMU Munich.

 Anna was previously a Marie Skłodowska-Curie research fellow as part of the ENHANCE ITN network at the University of Leeds, where she wrote her doctoral dissertation conducting fieldwork on the Yorkshire North Sea and Bulgarian Black Sea coastlines.